Skip to main content

 More Information

-Want to know more about trials?
+Want to know more about clinical trials in general?

 Health Talk Online have made some short films about clinical trials.
 Including the perspective of patients who have taken part in trials. https://healthtalk.org/clinical-trials/overview